 You will normally have a minimum of a 2:2 undergraduate honours degree awarded by a UK university, or an equivalent higher education qualification.
-Your degree needs to support the subject knowledge requirements of the National Curriculum for Physics.
+Your degree needs to support the subject knowledge requirements of the national curriculum for physics.
 For exceptional candidates, particularly those with substantial relevant work experience in schools or relevant occupations, we will consider applications from those who hold a 3rd class degree.

-You will also need GCSEs at grade C/4 or above in English Language and Mathematics.
-However, applicants are able to apply with GCSEs pending for this course as we can offer MMU GCSE Equivalency tests.
-These will be at the discretion of the admissions tutor, and only offered if considered appropriate after interview.
+You will also need GCSEs at grade C/4 or above in English language and mathematics.
+However, you may be able to apply with GCSEs pending for this course as we can offer Manchester Met GCSE equivalency tests.
+This will be at the discretion of the admissions tutor, and only offered if considered appropriate after interview.

-We do not accept the following qualifications as equivalent to GCSE: Adult numeracy and literacy, Functional Skills or Key Skills
+We do not accept the following qualifications as equivalent to GCSE: adult numeracy and literacy, functional skills or key skills.

 Experience in educational settings